protecode-sc/helm-chart/README.md

 ### Licensing

 To access the data that Black Duck Binary Analysis needs a username and password for the licensing server are required.
+These are credentials needed for accessing onprem updates from Synopsys Community.
 Without these, the installation will not function.

 Parameter                     | Description                      | Default